 Commenting on the study, the researchers stated that their data doesn’t support the idea that dietary fat promotes cardiovascular disease.
 Additionally, they added that “the alleged health risks of eating good-quality fats have been greatly exaggerated.”

 Beneficial Fatty Acids

-Steak mainly provides saturated and monounsaturated acids, both of which are vital to our health.
+Steak mainly provides saturated and monounsaturated acids, both of which play a role in our health.

 Additionally, it contains highly bioavailable forms of omega-3 and conjugated linoleic acid — especially in the case of grass-fed beef.